I’ve updated the first Division game to my current review system and made a few changes to it as well to reflect my current thoughts towards the game.

 Think of the underground like you would the dark zone, but instead of killing other players it’s just PvE.
 You even get to increase your underground level by killing enemies and completing missions.
 This isn’t an open world zone though.
 You can’t explore like you can in the dark zone and while that did disappoint me a little it didn’t take away the fun I had while I played through this expansion.

 Survival Mode Review:

-Entering the Dark Zone might put some people off of this DLC, but from my experience everyone was just focused on trying to get out alive over killing each other.
-There is a pve server, but you still end up going into the Dark Zone to end the mission.
-The only thing the PVE server allows you to do is collect loot in town without having to worry about someone else blowing your head off.
+Entering the Dark Zone might put some people off of this DLC, but from my experience, everyone was just focused on trying to get out alive over killing each other.
+There is a PvE server, but you still end up going into the Dark Zone to end the mission.
+The only thing the PVE server allows you to do is to collect loot in town without having to worry about someone else blowing your head off.

 The reward I got for completing survival mode was excellent.
 I got a bunch of neat gear and that really improved my character’s overall stats.
 Survival mode isn’t for everyone.
 People hoping for some good PVE action will have to stick to the Underground DLC, but I would recommend this DLC simply because it changes the way The Division is played.
 I had a lot of fun sneaking around New York City while trying not to die by freezing to death or by the virus that I had.
 I felt like I had accomplished something when I finished it too and I immediately went back in for another run.
 The PVE elements go along with the PVP stuff and the map is big enough for you not to run into players around every corner.
 Running into other players is actually a rare experience and I love that.